EventGhost/EventGhost/docs/source/about.rst

 Installation
 ------------

-If you are running Windows 2000, you might need to install GDI+ (gdiplus.dll) first.
-For all other Windows versions just run the Setup.exe and follow the instructions.
+Just run the Setup.exe and follow the instructions.

 Documentation